Ambassadors For Humanity 2025–2026 A 6-month group journey to cultivate what makes you human & share it with your world

 Paying in installments

 It's possible to pay in installments.
-As this brings more risk and administration on my side, this costs a little bit more:
+This brings more risk and administration on my side, so it costs a little more:

 • Pay in 2 installments: 1.5% fee